 The most effective sex toy is…your voice

 Think if your partner really loved you, they’d know how to please you in bed?
 Think again, says Melody Li, licensed marriage and family therapist associate and relationship specialist.
 “North America has long shamed women that take charge of their sexual pleasure so I encourage partners to take the guesswork out and speak up, verbally or through touch.
 It’s perfectly OK to ask for what you desire!” she explains.
-Men, we’ll give you a tip: This is exactly how long women want sex to last.

 Sex therapy isn’t just for virgins or sitcoms

 Everyone experiences sexual problems sometimes and a trained sex therapist can help you identify the underlying issues and work them out, Coats says.
 A big red flag for many people is anxiety.
 “When an individual feels anxious about their body or performance ability, they are in a place of criticism and panic as opposed to experiencing the pleasure,” she explains.
 “Anxiety is usually present when someone experiences a variety of issues such as premature ejaculation, desire issues, erectile dysfunction, body image issues, etc.”

 The pullout method really doesn’t work